michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.7.2 =
+- Changed the form sections and fields registration mechanism of the admin page class to accept items without the `page_slug` and `tab_slug` by letting them being added to the current page or tab which is registed by the classs.

 = 3.7.1 - 2015/12/08 =
 - Added the internal ability for the `select` and `radio` field types to accept nested `attributes` arguments for each `label` element.